BramVan-Oosterhout/katacoda-scenarios/FoswikiIntro/step2.md

 ## The Jump box
 The Jump box provides a fast way to navigate between topics if you know the topic name.
 You have to know the exact spelling of the topic name, including case.
-All other entries will lead to a _Page not found_ response.
+All other entries will lead to a _Topic "blah..." does not exist_ response.
 So you can jump to WebTopicList, but not to webtopiclist

 ### The Search box
 The search box provides a way to navigate to a topic  about which something is known.
-You may search for !WebTopicList and get all pages referring to !WebTopicList as well as !WebTopicList itself.
+You may search for WebTopicList and get all pages referring to WebTopicList as well as WebTopicList itself.
 The search is not case sensitive.
 Searching for webtopiclist gives the same result.
 Searching for web topic list (three words) produces a different result.
 That search returms all topics containing the word web, or topic, or list or a combination of these words.